 Establishing a Fund to Support Children and Youth

-The effort to create a dedicated fund to support programs for Baltimore’s young people was launched in 2015 by then-City Council President Bernard “Jack” C. Young — a response to the unrest in Baltimore following the death of Freddie Gray while in police custody, an event that sharply illuminated longstanding inequities in public funding in Black communities.
-The Baltimore City Council approved creation of the Fund through a charter amendment that was sent to the ballot in November 2016.
+The effort to create a dedicated fund to support programs for Baltimore’s young people was launched in 2015 by then-City Council President Bernard “Jack” C. Young in response to the unrest in Baltimore following the death of Freddie Gray while in police custody, an event that sharply illuminated longstanding inequities in public funding in Black communities.
+The Baltimore City Council approved the creation of the Fund through a charter amendment sent to the ballot in November 2016.
 The measure was approved by voters in November 2016 with more than 80 percent support.

 The charter amendment calls for BCYF to receive an annual appropriation that is at least $0.03 on every $100 of assessed or assessable value of all property in the City of Baltimore.

 In 2017, a Task Force of community leaders, youth program service providers, City government representatives, and other key community representatives was convened to make recommendations on the Fund’s governance and operations.

 The Task Force presented recommendations that stressed the importance of racial equity and community empowerment as core principles guiding the Fund’s design.